Discover what is acceptable to include in your invitation suite.

 - Do stamp the miniature envelope for the response card.
 It may add up for you, but your guests should not have to pay even a nominal fee to respond to your invitation.

 - Don’t say “no gifts” on the invitation.
-That information should be on your wedding website, preferably with a suggestion for a charitable contribution.
+That information should be on your wedding website, possibly with a suggestion for a charitable contribution.

 - Do list the offered meal choices for your reception if there will be a sit-down dinner.